Code of Hammurabi: Hammurabi

-Hammurabi (or Hammurapi), the sixth king of the Amorite First Dynasty of Babylon, ruled from 1792 to 1750 BC (middle chronology).
+Hammurabi (or Hammurapi), the sixth king of the Amorite First Dynasty of Babylon, ruled from around 1792 to around 1750 BC (middle chronology).
 He secured Babylonian dominance over the Mesopotamian plain through military prowess, diplomacy, and treachery.
 When Hammurabi inherited his father Sin-Muballit's throne, Babylon held little local sway; the local hegemon was Rim-Sin of Larsa.
 Hammurabi waited until Rim-Sin grew old, then conquered his territory in one swift campaign, leaving his organisation intact.
 Later, Hammurabi betrayed allies in Eshnunna, Elam, and Mari to gain their territories.

 Hammurabi had an aggressive foreign policy, but his letters suggest he was concerned with the welfare of his many subjects and was interested in law and justice.
 He commissioned extensive construction works, and in his letters, he frequently presents himself as his people's shepherd.
 Justice is also a theme of the prologue to the Code, and "the word translated 'justice' [ešērum]... is one whose root runs through both prologue and epilogue".